 - More sustainable developer financing, including a large share of funding coming from retained earnings from businesses with different business models, and

 - Ensuring developers effectively collaborate while receiving independent funding sources.

 We believe the data in this report is accurate, however it is likely we have made mistakes.
 If you are aware of any inaccuracies or omissions, please contact us and let us know and we will be happy to make corrections.

-On 28 April 2020 we updated the article to reflect the Cardcoin and Payvant joint sponsorship of Hennadii Stepanov.
+We updated the article to reflect the Cardcoin and Payvant joint sponsorship of Hennadii Stepanov.

 After the publication of the article two lists have emerged with details of recent developer grant activity: